mattzzw/midi_muppet_hx_2btn/README.md

 ![Hot Snot](images/hot_snot.jpg)

 # The Code
 The code requires the OneButton library to be installed.
+The Arduino library manager will be your friend.

 # Programming
 Disconnect external power supply first!
 The FTDI adaptor will provide power.

 Hook up the FTDI adaptor to the Arduino board, select "Arduino Pro or Pro Mini" in your Arduino IDE, load the code, compile and upload.

-The RED LED will flash rapidly on boot.
-Congratulations.
+The LED will flash rapidly on boot.
+Congratulations, you have just created a powerful controller for your HX Stomp.
+Have fun.

 ![](images/ftdi_adaptor.jpg)